1. Contact Nichols Crowder at either our Moorabbin office (03) 9559 3888

 10. Access to the premises will only occur if:

-You will receive your set of keys and/or swipe cards on the lease commencement date that is stated in the Lease and when everything is signed by both the owner and tenant.
+You will receive your set of keys and/or swipe cards on the lease commencement date that is stated in the Lease and when everything is signed by both the owner and tenant, along with full payment of all monies applicable.

 As the tenant, you can start trading on the Lease Commencement date stated in the HOA and lease documents.